rtzam/gcody/README.md

 g = gcode()

 # writes the GCODE command to use relative coordinates
-# this changes how position is recorded internally and will be displayed differently
+# this changes how position is recorded internally (in gcode object)
-# when g.view is called  below()
-# abs_coords is the default setting for gcode and is the default for pygcode as well
+# abs_coords is the default setting for gcode and is the default for gcody as well
 g.rel_move()

 # moves the print head back and forth in x